Half Square Triangle Rag Quilt

 Cutting the 7″ Squares for the Half Square Triangles:

-The Half Square Triangles will be constructed from 7″ x 7″ squares.
+Now the Half Square Triangles are constructed from 7″ x 7″ squares.
 Cut the following number of squares from each color:

 Cutting the 7″ squares is exactly like the 6″ squares, only the strips and the squares are cut at 7″ instead of 6″.

 2.)
-After securing a straight edge, cut 7″ strips of fabric the width (most quilting fabrics are 42″ – 44″ in width) of the fabric (see video).
+After securing a straight edge, cut 7″ strips of fabric the width (most quilting fabrics are 42″ – 44″ in width) of the fabric.

 3.)
 From one side, cut off the selvage edge.